Drips (Intravenous Fluids Or IV)

-A drip is a short, small plastic tube that is put into your child's vein using a needle.
-The plastic tube is then left in so that fluids and medicines can be given directly into the blood via the vein.
+A drip is a short, small plastic tube that a doctor or nurse will put into your child's vein, using a needle.
+They will leave a plastic tube in so that fluids and medicines go directly into your child's blood.

 What is a drip?

-A drip is also sometimes known as a cannula, intravenous fluids or IV.
+A drip is sometimes known as a cannula, intravenous fluids or IV.

 Why would my child need a drip?

 The drip will allow your child's fluid or medicines to go directly into a vein quickly.
 The drip can stay in for several days.

 Your child will have a drip if they are too sick to swallow fluids and medicines or it is the only way of giving the medicine.

 How will they put the drip in?

 The doctor or nurse may put a local anaesthetic patch on the skin first to numb the area where they will put the needle.
 It takes about 30-60 minutes for the patch to work.
 If your child needs a drip urgently, there may not be time to wait for the local anaesthetic to work.